helium/HIP/XX-Response-Time-Windows-for-Witness-Rewarding.md

 These hotspots are participating to the same PoC as the city center hotspot getting benefit of the fastest Internet connection.

 ## Packet Processing and LoRaWan time constraints

+The Helium Packet Router (HPR) is accepeting all the coming packets up to the limit of the max_copies set on the route or eui in the config service.
+First come, first paid.
+Only for roaming the HPR is applying a time limit.
+The time limit for a packet is decided by the LNS after the HPR.
+This time limit for the LNS is a LNS setup and can vary for each of the LNS.

+LoRaWAN time constraints are the following:
+- UPLINK first copy arrival has no time constraint, next copies are withing the defined LNS deduplication time windows.
+- JOIN REQUEST needs to be responded within 5s for RX1 (same frequency, standard power) or 6s for RX2 (other frequency, potentially higher power).
+LNS decides of the selection between RX1 and RX2 dynamically, according to the time available.
+- DOWNLINK REQUEST / ACK needs to be responded within 5s for RX1 (same frequency, standard power) or 6s for RX2 (other frequency, potentially higher power).
+LNS decides of the selection between RX1 and RX2 dynamically, according to the time available.

+There is no reasons to prefer RX1 vs RX2, most of the implementations try to reach RX1 first, but RX2 provides different advantages, in particular in Europe where the duty cycle on RX2 is better and the higher power makes more chance to reach the device.

+Basically, only the DOWNLINK REQ / ACK creates generate a time constraint at the time scale discussed in this HIP.
+This time constraints is to make sure that the order to send the ACK or the DOWNLINK transfer order comes to the desired Hotspot before the RX2 windows.

+In this constraint of time, we need to execute the [full packet processing steps](#packet-processing-waterfall).

+Based on this the LNS is able to accept incoming packets in a time windows with a minimal duration of 210ms with a 200ms margin, so basically up to 350-400ms.

 ## ECC Signature impact